csb-toolbox/CSB/README.txt

 ========================================

-CSB is a python library and application framework, which can be used to solve problems in the field of Computational Structural Biology.
+CSB is a python library and application framework, which can be used to solve problems in the field of structural bioinformatics.
 If you are a bioinformatician, software engineer or a researcher working in this field, chances are you may find something useful here.
 Our package consists of a few major components: